spamalot/quichem/README.rst

 ``quichem``
 ===========

-``quichem`` is a Python utility allowing for fast input and parsing of chemical formulae and equations.
+``quichem`` is a utility written in pure Python allowing for fast input and parsing of chemical formulae and equations.
 Entering data does not require any modifier keys or keystrokes to be pressed.

 ``quichem`` is distributed under the GNU LGPL.